-The Groop was a rock band formed in Melbourne by Peter McKeddie, Max Ross, and Richard Wright in 1964.
-All three had been students at Wesley College and were originally a folk trio named The Oxford Trio (named after the Oxford Hotel, a pub located near RMIT, in Swanston Street, Melbourne), but after hearing the new developments in rock and roll music they decided to point their talents in that direction.
-They added guitarist Peter Bruce (who arrived from the UK not long before) when he replied to an advert written by the band.
-The Groop had success on the Melbourne singles chart with "Ol' Hound Dog" reaching #13, "Best in Africa" #10 and "I'm Satisfied" #21 in 1966.
-They were assisted by positive reviews from Ian "Molly" Meldrum writer for national pop magazine Go-Set who had earlier been their roadie.
-This version of The Groop also recorded two albums, 'The Groop' (1965) and 'I'm Satisfied' (1966) both on CBS Records.
-In Jan 1966 they supported the Herman's Hermits and Tom Jones tour of Australia.
+The Groop, a rock band formed in Melbourne in 1964, was started by Peter McKeddie, Max Ross, and Richard Wright, who were former Wesley College students.
+Initially a folk trio called The Oxford Trio, named after the Oxford Hotel near RMIT in Swanston Street, Melbourne, they shifted their focus to rock and roll after being inspired by its new trends.
+They recruited guitarist Peter Bruce, who had recently moved from the UK and responded to their ad.
+The Groop gained popularity on the Melbourne singles chart in 1966 with hits like "Ol' Hound Dog" (#13), "Best in Africa" (#10), and "I'm Satisfied" (#21), bolstered by positive reviews from Ian "Molly" Meldrum of Go-Set magazine, who had previously been their roadie.
+This lineup released two albums, 'The Groop' (1965) and 'I'm Satisfied' (1966), both under CBS Records.
+In January 1966, they supported the Australian tour of Herman's Hermits and Tom Jones.

-In August 1966, McKeddie and Bruce departed the band.
-The remaining members invited Don Mudie (ex-Sherwood Green) to join on guitar.
-At McKeddie's farewell party (he was travelling to the UK) The Groop were supported by another R&B outfit The Jackson Kings.
-Max Ross invited Ronnie Charles to join the band as lead singer who then pushed for his old band mate Brian Cadd from The Jackson Kings to join as having a keyboard player made sense.
+In August 1966, McKeddie and Bruce left the band, prompting the remaining members to recruit Don Mudie (ex-Sherwood Green) as their guitarist.
+At McKeddie's farewell party before his trip to the UK, The Groop was supported by another R&B band, The Jackson Kings.
+Max Ross invited Ronnie Charles to join as lead singer, who then suggested bringing in his former bandmate Brian Cadd from The Jackson Kings, as adding a keyboard player seemed logical.

-Searching for a more blues and rock sound the new line-up of Cadd, Charles, Mudie, Ross and Wright, released "Sorry" which reached #12 on the Melbourne charts in January 1967.
-Their next single, released in May 1967, "Woman You're Breaking Me" (written by Cadd and Wright) reached #4 in Melbourne, #4 in Sydney, and was their only national top ten hit.
-This powerhouse track was also released in the Netherlands, NZ, the UK and the USA.
-The band won a trip to the UK from winning the final of the 1967 Hoadley's National Battle of the Sounds.
+Seeking a more blues and rock-oriented sound, the new lineup—Cadd, Charles, Mudie, Ross, and Wright—released "Sorry," which climbed to #12 on the Melbourne charts in January 1967.
+Their next single, "Woman You're Breaking Me," written by Cadd and Wright and released in May 1967, hit #4 in both Melbourne and Sydney, becoming their only national top ten hit.
+This powerful track also found international release in the Netherlands, New Zealand, the UK, and the USA.
+The band earned a trip to the UK after winning the final of the 1967 Hoadley's National Battle of the Sounds.
+This lineup of The Groop recorded the album 'Woman You're Breaking Me' (1967).

-The Groop arrived in the UK as Paul Jones' cover of "When I Was Six Years Old" was released and they secured a deal with CBS in England, then toured there and in Germany.
-Band members had written most of their hits in Australia, but CBS decided they would cover an Italian ballad, "What's The Good of Goodbye", which was never released.
-They recorded one more single whilst in the UK ''Lovin' Tree / Night Life'' which was also released in Germany and Australia.
+Upon arriving in the UK, The Groop found that Paul Jones' cover of "When I Was Six Years Old" had been released.
+They secured a deal with CBS in England and toured there as well as in Germany.
+Although they wrote most of their hits in Australia, CBS chose for them to cover an Italian ballad, "What's The Good of Goodbye," which was never released.
+They recorded one more single in the UK, "Lovin' Tree / Night Life," which was also released in Germany and Australia.

 Members

-Richard Wright (drums), Peter Bruce (guitar), Peter McKeddie (vocals), Max Ross (bass), Brian Cadd (keyboards, vocals), Ronnie Charles (vocals), Don Mudie (guitar)
+Richard Wright (drums), Peter Bruce (guitar), Peter McKeddie (vocals), Max Ross (bass), Brian Cadd (keyboards, vocals), Ronnie Charles (vocals), Don Mudie (guitar), Graeme ''Daisy'' Davidson (drums), Alex McKenzie, Mick Harris (bass), Bill McCormick

 SINGLES